nicvw/do_ddns/README.md

  - requests
  - ipify

+Run this command to install them:

+`pip3 install requests ipify`

 Usage
 -----
 The script requires three inputs, the domain being managed by Digital Ocean, the name of the record you with to create/update and your API access token available [here](https://cloud.digitalocean.com/settings/applications)